anthony2708/projects/Readme.md

 ## LICENSE

 We use GNU GENERAL PUBLIC LICENSE in this repository.
-You can check the [LICENSE](LICENSE) file (in the Github folder) for more information.
+You can check the [LICENSE](LICENSE) file for more information.

 ## Code of Conduct